 Within St James and Emmanuel Thanksgivings normally take place on the third Sunday of each month in the St James’ 10:30 service and on the fourth Sunday of each month in the Emmanuel 10:30 service.

 The theme of this service is to give thanks to God for the gift of each child as a unique human being.
 The only commitments made by parents are to recognise their children as a gift from God and to seek God’s blessing for their children.
 Within the service the parents formally state the name of their children and the minister prays a blessing over each child individually.
-The parents will be presented with a Bible to help them as they nuture their child.
-An example service is available here.
+The parents will be presented with a Bible to help them as they nurture their child.
+An example service can be downloaded here.

 Many parents ask some friends or family members to be supporters.
 Although technically not godparents, people often refer to these supporters as godparents.

 Is a Thanksgiving for you and your child?

 People usually choose a Thanksgiving service for one of two reasons.
 The first is that you would like your child to have the freedom to choose to be baptised later in life – this approach is common among some strands of Christianity.